kishanraja/FloatingLabelTextFieldSwiftUI/README.md

 ```
 #### FloatingLabelTextFieldStyle

-Just two step for create and add style to text field.
+Just two step for create and add style to FloatingLabelTextField.

 1. Create your own theme style.
 Set property as per your theme.